24 Hours in Tokyo, Japan: Itinerary & Where to Go in 24 Hours

 Tokyo Skytree

-Tokyo Skytree’s Tembo Deck (¥2,060) soars at a whopping 350 metres (1,148 feet) above the city.
-The Tembo Galleria (+¥1,030) is even more impressive, shooting up to the 450-metre level.
+Tokyo Skytree’s Tembo Deck (¥2,300) soars at a whopping 350 meters (1,148 feet) above the city.
+The Tembo Galleria (+¥1,100) is even more impressive, shooting up to the 450-metre level.

-Even if you only have 24 hours in Tokyo, heading up the world’s tallest tower (and the second largest structure in the world!) hardly seems optional, doesn’t it? :)
+Even if you only have 24 hours in Tokyo, heading up the world’s tallest tower (and the second-largest structure in the world!) hardly seems optional, doesn’t it? :)

 From Oshiage Station at the Tokyo Skytree, it’s a short subway hop on the Tokyo Metro (Hanzomon Line) to Otemachi Station for another slice of traditional Japanese design: Tokyo Imperial Palace.

-Although Tokyo Imperial Palace itself isn’t accessible to the public, the Imperial Palace East Garden (closed Mondays and Fridays) is a pleasant escape from an otherwise chaotic day.
+Although Tokyo Imperial Palace itself isn’t accessible to the public, the Imperial Palace East Garden (closed on Mondays and Fridays) is a pleasant escape from an otherwise chaotic day.

 Nijubashi Bridge and Tokyo Imperial Palace